Graduate Mathematics Application Instructions

 - List your previous graduate study experiences including any study at the University of Utah.
 You will be asked to list all universities attended including all graduate programs with dates.

-- Colleges and Universities: You will be asked to enter the Colleges and Universities you've attended and upload copies of transcripts.
-The recruitment committee will want to see your grades from the Fall 2017.
-If they will not be available until after January 1st please contact us to let us know.
+- Colleges and Universities: You will be asked to enter the colleges and universities you've attended and upload copies of transcripts.
+Please submit grades from the fall semester whenever possible.
+If they do not become available until after January 1st, please submit your application and then e-mail us with an updated copy that we will add to your file.

 - Additional Information